dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 facets, I've embedded these talks at the end of this article.

 How could you project a consistent image to others if you aren't self-aware or honest with yourself.
-It's important to note that sometimes it is useful to project a different image of yourself to multiple groups.
+Occasionally, it it's critical to project a different image of yourself to multiple groups.
 You'll find those that manipulate excel at this and their games depend on it.
 Personally, while it's incredibly difficult, I find that retaining and projecting a universally consistent image to everyone -- appearing to be the same from anyone's perspective -- is one of the best things someone can do.
 Obviously, it's incredibly challenging, it limits the space of your actions and can be impossible, as some people just don't care to see you in an honest light.
 However, you'll find that the most auspicious, seraphic people find projecting a congruent self-image to be worth the tremendous opportunity costs.
 And this is why it is important to observe this quality in others.
 If someone goes through great lengths to maintain coherent image to others, including those whom haven't established lengthy rapport, when it comes at hefty personal risk, then that is a person you should trust, depending on their ideals of course.

 The corollary here: someone who projects a universally consistent image of crap or of evil ... is not so great.
 Who knows?
 Maybe